East Texas & North Louisiana Basin Dynamics

 The Haynesville remains a very enticing shale gas play.
 It is one of the most explored of the shale plays, has ample pipeline capacity, and is very near the large growing LNG export market.
 The existing infrastructure provides producers 17 major pipelines to serve the Haynesville, including eight intrastate pipelines and 11 interstate transmission lines.

 The Haynesville Shale is a proven natural gas resource play experiencing a renaissance due to longer laterals and improvements in completion design with consistent well results when utilizing similar completion recipes.
-These new techniques are allowing rates of return ranging from
+These new techniques are allowing rates of return ranging from 50% to 100%.

 These enticing returns coupled with existing facilities and infrastructure provide for pad- drilled wells with low incremental costs and rapid “spud-to-sales” cycle times.
 This attractive combination has incentivized several companies to bet big on the Haynesville basin, including Chesapeake, Covey Park, EXCO, Range Resources and Comstock.

 In addition, deal activity in the Haynesville totaled nearly $3.0 billion in 2016, more than doubling from $900 million of transacted deals in 2015.
 The 2016 list of large Haynesville buyers include Covey Park (2 deals, $885 million), Indigo (2 deals, $825 million) and Castleton Commodities ($1.0 billion).

 The Haynesville is one of today’s premier U.S. gas plays.
 Chesapeake remains the top operator and using 4th generation completion techniques (10,000’ laterals, high proppant loads) is reporting some IP30’s reaching over 30 and 40 MMcf/d.